ittennull/clean_rmq/README.md

   clean_rmq delete -e --exchanges-without-destination

 - Same as above.
 Also delete queues without consumers that match the name filter 'process-.*'.
   If an exchange is bound directly or indirectly to a non-exclusive queue matching the filter, e.g. 'process-123', it will be deleted too because this operation deletes this queue and the exchange becomes unbound clean_rmq delete -e --exchanges-without-destination -q --queues-without-consumers -f 'process-.*'
 ```

 ## Purge queues
 `clean_rmq help purge`:
 ```
 Purge queues matching filter.
 This is the default command if nothing is specified.
-The command first collects all the queues that match the filter and then removes the queues that match any of the exclude filters
+The command first collects all the queues that match the filter and then excludes the queues that match any of the exclude filters

 Usage: clean_rmq purge [OPTIONS]